docker-hy/docker-hy.github.io/data/part-2/section-1.md

   Create a docker-compose.yml and use it to start the service so that you can use it with your browser.

-  Submit the docker-compose.yml, make sure that it works simply by running `docker-compose up`
+  Submit the docker-compose.yml, make sure that it works simply by running `docker compose up`

 </exercise>